 Building weather-resistant infrastructure

 There has already been significant attention paid to weather-proofing infrastructure for extreme conditions.
-In 2018, the OECD released their Climate-resilient Infrastructure report, which delves into the topic in great detail.
+In 2018, the OECD released their Climate-resilient Infrastructure Report, which delves into the topic in great detail.
 In the report, the OECD states “Climate-resilient infrastructure has the potential to improve the reliability of service provision, increase asset life and protect asset returns.”

 The report emphasises the need for public and private investment to make climate-resilient infrastructure a reality.
 A few vulnerable areas of infrastructure were determined to be most in need of investment, including water storage, flood defence, water supply and sanitation.
 However, these cannot be said to be the most vulnerable in every region, and investment will largely be determined by local needs.